LPG price hiked by Rs 15 per cylinder

 Simultaneously, petrol price was increased by 30 paise per litre and diesel by 35 paise a litre.

-Meanwhile, global benchmark Brent jumped to USD 82.53 per barrel, while West Texas Intermediate rose to USD 78.87 a barrel.
+Meanwhile, global benchmark Brent jumped to $82.53 per barrel, while West Texas Intermediate rose to $78.87 a barre.